-In August last year we were asked if one of us would consider being filmed by A Place In The Sun as their Tenerife property expert.
+In August of 2016 we were asked if one of us would consider being filmed by A Place In The Sun as their Tenerife property expert.

 They obviously wanted the youngest and most handsome member of the Tenerife Property Group but unfortunately he wasn’t available, so I went instead.

 The second Friday in January, the programme was aired and I got to see myself talking about the Tenerife property market… an odd experience to say the least.

 Well, I say that I saw myself on the TV, the story isn’t as simple as that…is it ever?For those of you who don’t know, I have a YouTube channel and very often upload videos that I have taken of properties that I have for sale in an attempt to market them for our sellers, so I’m used to seeing myself on a screen but this TV appearance was just a bit more than that, perfect editing, perfect lighting and perfect sound, just like real TV…, well it was…!!!